zexalistic/c-to-python-converter/README.md

-## Generate C to python wrapper automatically
+## Automatically converting C code to python using ctypes lib
-This tool mainly focus on generating ctypes python wrapper on embedded C project.
-The major idea of this tool is to parse header/C files and grasp the definition of functions and customized variable types, then rewrite them in Ctypes style.

 #### How to use
 + Build dll files(Optional, if you want to run testcases)
 + Edit config.json
 + Run autogen.py
++ Python APIs are in wrapper.py

 #### Output
 + wrapper.py : the python wrapper of C functions written in ctypes style
 + Testcase_all.py: simple auto-generated testcases templates.
-You had better check it before running.

-#### How to use Ctypes Wrapper
-You need to compile the C project and generate a dynamic lib(.dll in windows).
-Cpython support loading dll files while running C and will call the C function according to its name.
-This wrapper is an interface to wrap those C function into a python function.
+#### Brief introduction of ctypes
+ctypes is a standard library of python to connect C with python.
+You need to first generate a dll/so file from C project and use ctypes.CDLL to call those C functions.
+Since the data structure in C and python are different, you need a wrapper as an interface to make the API more "pythonic".
+That's why I develop this wrapper auto-generator.

 #### Limitation
 1. Do not support #ifdef #endif...